MicheleCotrufo/pdf2doi/README.md

 pdf2doi can be used either as a stand-alone application invoked from the command line, or by importing it in your python project.

 ### Command line usage:
-The simplest way to use ```pdf2doi``` via command line is to just type
+The simplest way to use ```pdf2doi``` via command line is just

 ```
 $ pdf2doi 'path/to/target'
 ```
-where target is either a valid pdf file or a directory containing pdf files.
+where ```target``` is either a valid pdf file or a directory containing pdf files.
 For example, when targeting the folder [examples](/examples) we get the following output

 ```
 $ pdf2doi ".\examples"
 [pdf2doi]: Looking for pdf files in the folder .\examples...
 [pdf2doi]: Found 4 pdf files.
 [pdf2doi]: ................
-[pdf2doi]: Trying to retrieve a DOI/identifier for the file: C:\Users\miche\Desktop\examples\1-s2.0-0021999186900938-main.pdf
+[pdf2doi]: Trying to retrieve a DOI/identifier for the file: .\examples\1-s2.0-0021999186900938-main.pdf
 [pdf2doi]: Method #1: Looking for a valid identifier in the document infos...
 [pdf2doi]: Could not find a valid identifier in the document info.
 [pdf2doi]: Method #2: Looking for a valid identifier in the file name...